interstitialRedirectModalTitle

 Nature is resilient, and we’re collaborating with partners to develop solutions and strategies to ensure Texas’ natural places, spaces and resources continue to thrive.
 From the West Texas desert, north to the Panhandle's high plains, through the Hill Country and eastward to our Pineywoods and Gulf prairie, we know what’s at risk if we don’t start making changes.

-Protecting Nature for Tomorrow's Texas (1:52) We're working to protect the health of our state's lands, freshwater and oceans while mitigating and adapting to a changing climate.
+Protecting Nature for Tomorrow's Texas (1:52) We're working to protect the health of our state's lands, freshwater and oceans while innovating solutions to climate change.

 Our Priorities

-We’re developing scalable solutions to enhance resilience and equity.
+We’re developing scalable solutions to protect people and nature.
 The choices we make now will have resounding impacts far beyond our borders for centuries.
-Join us today as we protect nature for tomorrow’s Texas.
+To understand how we will achieve our ambitious goals, take a closer look at our pathways to solving some of today's most pressing environmental issues.

 A person walks along a trail in a rocky valley.